 No doubt, it has been a very good move.
 Consider that NVDA had been on a strong growth ramp before flattening a bit at the end of its last fiscal year.

 For example, earlier this year Evercore ISI analyst C.J.
-Muse boosted the price target on NVDA stock to $400, which implied 41% upside and now implies a gain of more than 100%.
+Muse boosted the price target on NVDA stock to $400, which implied 41% upside and now implies a gain of nearly 100%.
 In his report, he noted that the company’s technology is “becoming the standard AI platform.”

 AI is nothing new for IBM (NYSE:IBM).
 The company has been developing this type of technology for many years.
 For example, back in 1985, it developed its AI computer called Deep Blue.

 Deep Blue actually beat chess world champion Garry Kasparov in 1996.
 Then in 2011, IBM created Watson to take on the best players on the quiz show Jeopardy!.
 The computer won.

 IBM has definitely had its troubles.
 But the investments in AI and other cutting-edge technologies have been making a difference.
 Note that during the over a recent 12 months period , IBM’s Strategic Imperatives, which include cloud computing, security, analytics, Big Data and mobile, generated $40 billion, more than 50% of its total revenues.
 This has helped improve the growth rate of the overall business.

 IBM stock also has an attractive dividend yield, which is at 4.8%.
 This is one of the highest in the tech industry.
 And its valuation is reasonable as well.
 Consider that the forward P/E ratio is only ten.

 Yext (NYSE:YEXT) has been among the most exciting Artificial Intelligence stocks.